-If you’re in an area, like Los Angeles, that has particularly hard water, installing water treatment for your home and new water heater can prolong the life of your water heater.
+If you’re in an area like Los Angeles that has particularly hard water, installing water treatment for your home and a new water heater can prolong the life of your water heater.
 Learn more about the negative effects that hard water can have on your water heater and home.

 Most tankless manufacturers recommend installing water treatment to combat hard water, and in most manufacturer manuals, if your water hardness is over a certain amount of grains per gallon, manufacturers can void any warranties.

 Though annual maintenance isn't a cost you have to worry about during installation, keep in mind that yearly cleaning for your tankless water heater will be one of the most important things you do to protect your tankless water heater (outside of water filtration).